Bronx Divorce Lawyer

 - You can then move on to calendaring and filing the papers at the County Clerk's office.

 - You must then await approval from a Judge who will sign the official judgment, finalizing your divorce.

 Even in the simplest of uncontested divorces, it is still critical to retain legal representation.
 Not only will this ensure that all of your necessary paperwork is filed properly and on time, it can also help protect your rights, especially in the event that you end up needing to contest anything.

-Fill out our easy, online free consultation request, regardless of whether or not you think your divorce will be simple and uncontested.
-Attorney Lutzky can help make sure that you are prepared for any situation.
+Fill out our easy, online free consultation request, regardless of whether or not you think you will have an uncontested divorce.
+Bronx divorce lawyer, Jayson Lutzky can help make sure that you are prepared for any situation.